achubaty/academic-kickstart/content/publication/Chubaty2014ee/index.md

 ---
-titl: "On the evolution of omnivory in a community context"
+title: "On the evolution of omnivory in a community context"
 date: "2014-12-29"

 authors: